RedisGears/RedisGears/docs/commands.md

 _Arguments_

 * WITHCODE - Show libraries code.
-* VERBOSE - Increase output verbosity (can be used mutiple times to increase verbosity level).
+* VERBOSE - Increase output verbosity (can be used multiple times to increase verbosity level).
 * v - Same as VERBOSE
 * LIBRARY - Optional argument allow specifying a library name (can be used multiple times to show multiple libraries in a single command)